 In Year 10 there are two options for students who wish to study visual art.
-They can choose from the Certificate II in Visual Art or Visual Art.
-Students who are wanting to get an ATAR should choose Visual Art.
+They can choose from the Certificate III in Visual Art or Visual Art.
+Students who want an ATAR (in Year 11 and 12) should choose Visual Art.